 Meanwhile, the usual gaggle of Kubernetes management competitors will soon join Rancher and AWS in the Kubernetes for Windows game.
-Docker Enterprise, Red Hat OpenShift, VMware PKS, Microsoft Azure Kubernetes Service and Google Kubernetes Engine all have support in the works, and most plan to make it generally available by the end of 2019.
+Docker Enterprise, Red Hat OpenShift, VMware PKS, Microsoft Azure Kubernetes Service and Google Kubernetes Engine all have support in the works, and most to make it generally available by the end of 2019.
 Kubernetes on Windows support reached a stable upstream release in version 1.14 in March.

 Kubernetes on Windows broadens platform's reach

 IT pros said Kubernetes on Windows support will prompt them to evaluate the open source container orchestration framework, now the de facto standard for cloud-native apps, for a broader set of legacy applications.